sergejsha/csv/README.md

   - remix, transform, and build upon the material;
   - use the material or its derivative for commercial purposes.

-Any distributed derivative work containing this material or its parts (also if modified) must have the attribution notices in form of this license agreement in it.
+Any distributed derivative work containing this material or parts of it must have the attribution notices in form of this license agreement.

 The material is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.